 The International Platform Association honored Bill with the Hal Holbrook Award and named him a Top Rated Speaker.
 He has spoken at churches, campuses, and camps across the country.
 Recently, Bill addressed Microsoft, Walt Disney, and teams from the NFL, MLB, and NBA.

 Bill regards the Butterworth Communicators Institute—a workshop for emerging communicators—as his most rewarding accomplishment.
-He and his wife, Kathi, reside in Newport Beach, California.
+He and his wife, Kathi, reside in The Woodlands, Texas.
 He has five grown children and eleven grandchildren.

 Oral Surgery Assisting, Southern California College, 1985; Certificate in Entrepreneurship, Cox School of Business, 2009